tonnylitao/awesome-swift-tips/README.md

 # HowSwift
-Some tips about effective and elegant swift coding.
+Some tips about coding swift efficiently and elegantly.

 [1.
 Funny Swift](#1-funny-swiftplayground)
 [2.
 The Dao of Protocol](#2-the-dao-of-protocolplayground)